McClenaghan, William A. Magruder's American Government. Needham, MA: Pearson/Prentice Hall, 2013. Print.

 Public Policy Research Paper:

-The objective of this paper is to give you an in-depth understanding of one of the major public policy issues facing our community today.
-You will be given the opportunity to select an issue from either the ones that are covered in class or one of your own choosing, based upon the following categories: federal foreign policy, federal domestic policy, state policies, or local policies.
-You will then research this issue from the perspective of a staff person working for an elected politician who is presenting information to their boss.
-You must choose a current politician at whichever level of policy you select; i.e, Senator Barbara Boxer of California for Federal Domestic or Foreign Policy.
-This is not an opinion piece, but a thorough analysis of the issue at hand with an exploration of the pros and cons of the options available.
+The objective of this paper is to give you an in-depth understanding of one of the major public policy issues facing our country today.
+You will be given the opportunity to select an issue from topics provided or choose one of your own that relates to federal domestic policy.
+You will then be assigned a current member of the House of Representatives for whom you will write this paper.
+You will then research this issue from the perspective of one of their staff persons.
+This is not an opinion piece or an analysis of the politician's personal views, but a thorough analysis of the issue at hand with an exploration of the pros and cons of the options available.
 Additional details are available on my website.

 You will be memorizing an outline of the constitution with periodic quizzes used to promote a gradual approach to memorization.
 Not only will you be able to do well on the AP test, but you can win a lot of arguments about the U.S. Constitution when you can actually cite it correctly.
 The quizzes and study guides are available by clicking the menu item on the left.